mx-Liu123/AgentCommander/README.md

 While AgentCommander leverages the Gemini CLI, which primarily operates within its designated working directory, it's crucial to understand the inherent risks:

+*   **Gemini Model Access (Default YOLO Mode)**: By default, when invoked by AgentCommander, Gemini models operate with the `-y` (YOLO - You Only Live Once) parameter.
+This means the model is granted permission to use *any* available tool and has *arbitrary privileges* within the working directory.
+This design choice enables powerful automation but requires extreme caution.
 *   **File Access Scope**: The Gemini CLI typically focuses on files within the specified working directory (`root_dir`).
 However, any generated scripts or commands executed by the agent **theoretically could interact with or modify files outside this directory**, especially if the agent's logic or your system's configuration allows it.
 *   **Best Practices**: For maximum security, it is highly recommended to:
     *   **Use a Sandboxed Environment**: Run AgentCommander and its agents within a container (e.g., Docker) or a virtual machine.